-The AIMS Master’s in Mathematical Sciences is a one-year programme with two intakes each year (January and August).
+The AIMS Master’s in Mathematical Sciences is a ten month programme with two intakes each year (January and August).
 The curriculum runs over 3 semesters described below.
 There is an oral defense of the research project at the end of the academic year followed by a graduation ceremony.

 Semester 1 Skills courses: These are designed to provide introductory and foundational material to the students, and are structured to achieve pre-defined outcomes, with little flexibility in their content.
 All courses are compulsory.